leodeslf/leaf/src/content/notes/se/index.md

 What experts say:

 >"There are two ways of constructing a software design.
-One is to make so simple that there are obviously no deficiencies; the other is to make it so complicated that there are no obvious deficiencies.
+One is to make it so simple that there are obviously no deficiencies; the other is to make it so complicated that there are no obvious deficiencies.
 The first method is far more difficult."
 (Charles Antony Richard Hoare).

 >"It seems that perfection is reached not when there is nothing left to add, but when there is nothing left to take away."
 (Antoine de Saint Exupéry).